Solid hypotheses need data not HiPPOs

-This mini-series covers 10 lessons we learned from some of our favorite recent experiments (and the results).
-If you’re facing similar challenges, want to understand why some things work better than others, or you simply want some new ideas to test, we hope these lessons help guide and inspire you with your next experiments.
+This mini-series covers 10 lessons we have learned from some of our favourite recent experiments (and the results).
+If you're facing similar challenges and want to understand why some things work better than others, or you simply want some new ideas to test, we hope these lessons help guide and inspire you with your next experiments.

 Here's lesson six: